 The American Veterinary Medical Association also discourages pet owners from feeding dogs raw or unprocessed meat and eggs due to the risk of disease:

 If you choose to feed your Golden Retriever a raw diet, you can do so at home or buy commercial raw foodstuffs.
-These include whole foods, usually sold frozen or freeze-dried, which brings me nicely onto the next topic.
+These include whole foods, usually frozen or freeze-dried, which brings me nicely to the next topic.

 Dehydrated and Freeze-Dried